 Health & Wellness

-The Health Center is staffed by Registered Nurses, led by Nursing Director Mary Ewing, R.N., who work in partnership with Candlewood Valley Pediatrics, which provides physician services for students as needed.
+The Health Center works in partnership with Candlewood Valley Pediatrics, which provides physician services for students as needed.
 With offices just 7.5 miles from our campus, the practice consists of six board-certified pediatricians, who are committed to providing quality, family-oriented care in a friendly and compassionate environment.
 Kristi Beck, M.D., who joined the practice in 2019, is The Frederick Gunn School’s Medical Director.

 In the event that a student requires hospital care, Dr. Beck and all of the physicians at Candlewood Valley Pediatrics have ambulatory privileges at Western Connecticut Health Network’s (WCHN) New Milford Campus, which is now part of Nuvance Health™.